World powers and Iran make 'good start' towards nuclear accord

 "We have begun to see some areas of agreement as well as areas in which we will have to work though very difficult issues," the senior U.S. official said.

 Iranian ballistic missile work is banned under U.N.
-Security Council sanctions targeting the nuclear program.
+Security Council sanctions targeting the nuclear programme.

 Zarif said, according to the official IRNA news agency: "Nothing except Iran's nuclear activities will be discussed in the talks with the (six powers), and we have agreed on it".